niths09/Checkbox-Testing-Script/README.md

-# Checkbox Selenium Automation Project
+# Check Box Selenium Automation Project

 This project automates the process of interacting with checkboxes on a practice webpage.
 The automation script checks and unchecks three car brand checkboxes (BMW, Benz and Honda) using Selenium WebDriver, with delays to allow the user to observe the actions clearly.